Competitive Start Fund - All Sectors

-Completed application forms must be submitted through the Enterprise Ireland Online Application System by 3pm on 8th October, 2019.
+Completed application forms must be submitted through the Enterprise Ireland Online Application System by the deadline.

-Also, as part of the application process, a Video Pitch must be submitted on the Sonru.com platform by 11:59pm on 8th October, 2019 (when you commence the application form, an email regarding the video pitch will be sent to you separately).
+Also, as part of the application process, a Video Pitch must be submitted on the Sonru.com platform by 3pm on 14th April, 2020 (when you commence the application form, an email regarding the video pitch will be sent to you separately).

 Overview of the Competitive Start Fund